The leadership of Avenues New York has decades of experience. Meet the leaders of the Avenues New York campus.

-Lauren began her career as an assistant professor, teaching undergraduate courses in accounting and finance at Chesapeake College in Wye Mills, MD.
+Lauren began her career as an assistant professor, teaching undergraduate courses in accounting and finance at Washington College in Chestertown, MD.
 She holds an MBA from the University of Maryland and is a certified public accountant.

 Lauren has touched all areas of the education world as parent, teacher and administrator and as a trustee of the Friends School in Wilton, CT.

 Division Head: Lower School

 Abby Brody is an experienced teacher and grade head who has been Avenues’ head of third and fourth grades for the past two years.
 Before Avenues opened, she spent six months working with the school as a consultant, helping to design the Lower School curriculum.
 Prior to joining Avenues, she taught at the Allen-Stevenson School from 2003 to 2012, serving as both first grade and third grade head teacher.
 During that time, she also revamped the math and social studies curriculums for both grades, as well as working with students who were struggling with reading and writing.